Roald87/roald87.github.io/_posts/2022-12-10-torque_control.md

 After calling another motion function block, the operation mode is automatically switched back from torque mode into position mode.
 For example `MC_MoveVelocity`,  `MC_MoveAbsolute`, `MC_Halt` etc.

 Some final notes:
-- When `MC_TorqueControl` is used with the AX5000, lag monitoring switches off automatically.
+- Lag monitoring switches off automatically if you use `MC_TorqueControl` with the AX5000.
 -  `MC_TorqueControl` works with all SoE or CoE drives, but maybe the velocity limit function doesn't work.

 [^1]: Velocity limits work with the AX5000 and the AX8000.
 But, because this limit is a feature inside the AX firmware it doesn't work for the EL, ELM, or AMI.